Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Prerequisites

 \subsection{Simultaneous Localization and Mapping}

 The term SLAM was coined by Leonard and Durrant-Whyte in 1991 \cite{leonard1991}.
 As shown in the block diagram of the exploration pipeline in \autoref{fig:high_level_block_diagram}, a SLAM algorithm uses sensor data to build a map and perform localization, which is further used in frontier detection, exploration task planning and execution.
 There is a wealthy trove of SLAM methods developed to this day, which can be roughly grouped into methods based on filtering and methods based on graph optimization.

-We will focus on graph SLAM, which represents poses and detected features as nodes in a graph, while the correspondences which impose constraints on the poses of the respective nodes are represented as edges.
+We will focus on graph SLAM, which represents poses and detected features as nodes in a graph, while the correspondences which impose constraints on the poses of the respective nodes are represented as graph edges.
 Various optimization methods may be used to minimize the residual error of all constraints, e.g. the Ceres solver \cite{ceres-solver}.

 Submaps are small local maps which are merged into a global map.
-One of earlier approaches to SLAM using submaps is \cite{williams2002}, with further examples being \cite{strom2011} and a graph SLAM approach using histograms of submap features \cite{bosse2008}.
+One of earlier approaches to SLAM using submaps is \cite{williams2002}, with further examples being \cite{strom2011} and \cite{bosse2008}.